MarCza1992/StepMania-.ssc-or-.sm-files-extractor-project/README.md

 To make the extraction program work:
 - you need to place sample StepMania packs containing .ssc files into the Packs folder: bin -> x64 -> Debug -> Packs -> example pack 1 -> song folder -> (this is where the .ssc file is located)
 - run the "StepMania .ssc files extractor.exe" and follow the instructions: bin -> x64 -> Debug folder
+- data will be saved in ChartsData.txt and NotesData.txt for future data cleaning and analysis!

 SQL Folder – .csv tables, data cleaning scripts, and SQL queries